 Earth-friendly products are nothing new, but you have to look much harder to find earth-friendly products that are also effective.
 Ever bought a natural toothpaste that didn’t do much for your smile or a sustainable shoe that quickly fell apart?
 The reality is many people see a sustainability message as a sure sign that a product won’t work.
 Sustainability usually means a trade-off in performance, but not with GreenEarth, and therein lies the dry cleaning gold.

 GreenEarth technologies are precious and patented.
-They’re the product of international collaboration that unites key components from specialists as far away as Japan, Italy and Germany.
+They’re the product of an international collaboration that unites key components from specialists as far away as Japan, Italy, and Germany.
 And now the push is on to fix the rest of the dry cleaning process with smarter, cleaner innovations.

 “We’re working on hygienic benefits,” says Maxwell.
 “Hygienic clean is going to become as important as green clean if not more.
 We want to deliver it.
 Consumers are going to start becoming much more aware of what they’re putting on and where it’s been.”

-A natural, sustainable and highly-effective approach to dry cleaning.
+A natural, sustainable, and highly effective approach to dry cleaning.
 It sounds too good to be true and that presents what may be GreenEarth’s biggest challenge.
-Yes, they have the facts, technologies and results to back them up, but the company still struggles to be taken seriously by an historically dirty industry and the businesses that surround it.
-Maxwell says push backs are a way of life.
+Yes, they have the facts, technologies, and results to back them up, but the company still struggles to be taken seriously by a historically dirty industry and the businesses that surround it.
+Maxwell says pushbacks are a way of life.

 “Our affiliates are safe and there’s no risk of contamination so they’re being offered more options in strip malls and other areas dry cleaners have never been allowed before,” explains Maxwell.
 “We work with some of the biggest shopping centers in the world.
 Some only allow GreenEarth on their properties.
 About a third of our U.S affiliates have been told by their landlords to stick with GreenEarth or move.”

 Meanwhile, there’s tremendous emphasis on marketing.
-Changing perceptions, sparking new conversations and breaking through the dry cleaning industry’s rigid cultural barriers requires moving mountains with messaging and imagery that stirs hearts and minds.
+Changing perceptions, sparking new conversations, and breaking through the dry cleaning industry’s rigid cultural barriers require moving mountains with messaging and imagery that stirs hearts and minds.